Autodesk-Forge/forge-tutorial-postman/DA4Revit/instructions/before_you_begin.md

     2. Drag the file you downloaded in step 1 to the area marked **Drop files here**.

-## 3. Get a Revit Add-in that is Design Automation ready

-- On the Forge portal, follow the instructions in the topic [Convert Revit Add-in Task](https://forge.autodesk.com/en/docs/design-automation/v3/tutorials/revit/step1-convert-addin/).

-Or

-- Download the Design Automation ready add-in, *DeleteWalls.dll* (and all other files required for this tutorial) from the [*tutorial_data* folder of this repository](../tutorial_data)

 [:rewind:](../readme.md "readme.md")  [:arrow_forward:](task-2.md "Next task")